manpan/manos-academic-website/_pages/team.md

 author_profile: true
 ---

-The Centre for Sustainable Cyber Security (CS2) with an annual research expenditure exceeding £1M, comprises a team of 44 faculty members, postdocs, and PhD researchers.
+The Centre for Sustainable Cyber Security (CS2) with an annual research expenditure exceeding £1M, comprises a team of more than 40 faculty members, postdocs and PhD researchers.
 CS2 collaborates with industry, public sector, and academic partners to conduct cutting-edge research

 Research of our members covers a range of topics with the core challenges being:
 * Challenge 1: Cyber-Physical System Security